-Winnie's Hayloft sits on the brow of the hill right in the centre of the little village of Bwlch on the road between Brecon and Crickhowell.
+Winnie's Hayloft sits on the brow of the hill in the centre of the small hamlet of Bwlch between Brecon and Crickhowell.
 The cottage is conveniently situated on the main road, providing easy access by car or public transport, whatever the season or the weather.
-This delightful oakbeamed cottage is much loved and full of character, Winnie's Hayloft sleeps two and features a light and airy sitting room on the first floor with magnificent views down the Usk Valley and over the surrounding valleys.
-This location is ideal for exploring the Beacons with Brecon itself just 7 miles away and the lovely town of Crickhowell a mere 6 miles in the opposite direction.
-The larger village of Llangynidr is a mile away with canal walks and further amenities.
-Bwlch is a walker's delight being situated on the Beacons Way and having three mapped circualr walks, right from the doorstep.
+This delightful oakbeamed cottage is much loved and full of character; Winnie's Hayloft sleeps two and has a light and airy sitting room on the first floor with magnificent views down the Usk Valley and over the surrounding hills.
+The location is ideal for exploring the Brecon Beacons National Park with Brecon seven miles away and the picturesque small town of Crickhowell a mere 6 miles in the opposite direction.
+The larger village of Llangynidr is a mile away with canal walks, a tennis court and two excellent pubs.
+Bwlch is a walker's delight being situated on the Beacons Way and having three mapped circular walks, right from the doorstep.
 Many other outdoor activities are provided just down the road at Llangorse Lake.
 Bwlch has a friendly post office, shop, Beacons Farm Shop or The Venison Centre and the New Inn opposite the cottage under new ownership and serving excellent home cooked food and offering a warm welcome.
 All within easy walking distance.

 Sleeps 2 in 1 bedroom

-The smart kitchen/dining room is on the ground floor and is well equipped with a gas hob and oven, microwave, dishwasher, fridge, freezer and washing machine.
-The dining area houses a table and chairs and the whole area has a lovely quarry-tiled floor.
+The kitchen and dining room are on the ground floor and is well equipped with a gas hob and oven, microwave, dishwasher, fridge, freezer and washing machine.
+The dining area has table and chairs with an original lovely quarry-tiled floor.

-The upstairs lovely and light sitting room with featured oak beams makes the most of the far-reaching views across the valley and is light and airy.
-It has a sofa and chair and the TV has Sky Freeview, DVD, CD player and radio.
+The upstairs lovely and light sitting room with featured oak beams makes the most of the fabulous far-reaching views across the valley.
+There is a good quality comfy sofa and chair.
+The TV has Sky Freeview, DVD, CD player and radio.